 Thomas’ practice also involves planning for integrated delivery systems, joint ventures, and medical service organizations, as well as planning to avoiding private inurement/intermediate sanctions and structuring mergers and acquisitions.

-A recognized expert in his areas of emphasis, Thomas is a frequent writer and speaker on nonprofit law topics.
+Thomas is a frequent writer and speaker on nonprofit law topics.
 Three of his many publications include co-authoring the Tax Management Portfolio’s “Private Foundations – Distributions (Sec.
 4942)” published by the Bureau of National Affairs; co-authoring "The New Form 990: Law and Policy Preparation;” and co-authoring "Nonprofit Law for Colleges and Universities Essential Questions and Answers for Officers, Directors and Advisors."